CsatiZoltan/t8code-wiki/Known-issues.md

 When using `--enable-openmp` or `--enable-pthread` you may encounter linking problems with either library.

-This is a know bug.
+This is a known bug.
 The appropriate compiler flags are only set to the CFLAGS variable, but not the CXXFLAGS variable.

 Until this is fixed, the workaround is to set these variables manually: